I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Popups can be any size.
 You’ve likely seen the small popups — sometimes called modals or sliders — that appear on a website soon after you visit.

-They usually want you to do something, such as take a quiz or activate a discount.
-Many ask you to sign up for the website’s email newsletter, often in exchange for a lead magnet.
+They usually want you to do something, such as take a quiz or activate a visible discount.
+Many ask you to sign up for the website’s email newsletter, often in exchange for a lead magnet or free stuff.

 An exit intent popup is a special form of popup that appears on a website when the visitor tries to leave.
-The mouse moves up to that little “X” in the browser, and suddenly, the exit popup appears.
+The mouse movement toward the top of the browser window triggers the exit intent technology, and suddenly, the exit popup appears.

-It’s also called a page takeover popup because it consumes the entire screen.
-Here’s the exit intent popup from Hello Bar:
+It’s also called a page-takeover popup because it consumes the entire user’s screen.
+Here’s an exit intent popup example from Hello Bar:

 Think about how you use a website.
 You’re looking for information, interested in buying a product, or just surfing around.
 Either way, you click on a web page because you want something from it.